HugCls/GHRM/README.md

 # GHRM

-2024-10-29: "Until you change how you get things done, you'll never know what works best." - Roy T. Bennett
+2024-10-30: "Live as if you were to die tomorrow.
+Learn as if you were to live forever." - Mahatma Gandhi